Yunxiang-Li/Cpp_Primer/Chapter 10. Generic Algorithms/Chapter 10. Generic Algorithms.md

 **What kind of iterator does a list have?
 What about a vector?**

 A `std::list` have a **Bidirectional** iterator and a `std::vector` have a **Random-access** iterator.

+## Exercise 10.40

+**What kinds of iterators do you think copy requires?
+What about reverse or unique?**

+`OutputIterator copy (InputIterator first, InputIterator last, OutputIterator result)`

+`void reverse (BidirectionalIterator first, BidirectionalIterator last)`

+`ForwardIterator unique (ForwardIterator first, ForwardIterator last)`